-On July 26, 2010, Douglas Simmons III was driving his girlfriend, Holly Mattson, to the airport as she prepared to leave for a business trip when a tragic, preventable car crash claimed the life of Simmons and left Mattson’s with a tramatic brain injury.
+On July 26, 2010, Douglas Simmons III was driving his girlfriend, Holly Mattson, to the airport as she prepared to leave for a business trip when a tragic, preventable car crash claimed Simmons's life and left Mattson with a traumatic brain injury.

 The couple was waiting at a red light at the intersection of Porter Way and SR 99 near the city of Milton in Mattson’s Volkswagen Jetta.
 When the light turned green, witnesses say Simmons slowly began pulling out into the intersection to make the left-hand turn.